notothen/redfish-ws23/README.md

 **08:00** Welcome and introduction

-- description of workshop background and goals
+- description of workshop background and goals (Henrik)
-- introduction round of all participants (short presentations?)
+- introduction round of all participants
 - practicalities: venue, working rooms, lunch, coffee, accommodation
 - preparations for practical session